 François Pinon Vouvray Le 2013

 In the meantime, though, I need to pick out a wine on which to focus this morning, and although there are a myriad possible choices from these three vintages (and others that I tasted, back to some fabulous 1989s) there is one obvious choice, the lone release from François Pinon last year, named Le 2013.
-For François Pinon (and for many others, although he was hit harder than anyone else I know in the appellation) the vintage was shaped by one event, a catastrophic hailstorm on June 17th (my initial report made that day, is available here).
-The storm came up from the south-west, across Rochecorbon, then to the Vallée de Cousse, Chançay and Vaugondy.
+For François Pinon (and for many others, although he was hit harder than anyone else I know in the appellation) the vintage was shaped by one event, a catastrophic hailstorm on June 17th; the storm came up from the south-west, across Rochecorbon, then to the Vallée de Cousse, Chançay and Vaugondy.
 The vineyards in the path of the storm, which for François included plots in Vau Chevreau, Mortier and Sergé, which all lie on the slopes and plateau to the west of the valley, and Les Derronnière, which lies to the east, were devastated.

 Even with such a small crop the harvest was a staggered affair, running between October 10th and 24th, as François sought optimum ripeness in his fruit.
 The harvest was manual, the fruit pressed in whole bunches, slowly over four hours, before a settling in order to clarify the juice.
 The fermentation was in older barrels of varying ages, followed by élevage on the fine lees and a four-week assemblage in stainless steel before bottling on April 24th.
 Everything of suitable quality went in, and so the cuvée is a blend from clay and flint terroirs, (bucking the recent tendency exhibited by François, since about 2006, to bottle by terroir) and what the vintage gave François was a wine with 11.8% alcohol and 16g/l residual sugar, which nicely balances out the pH of 3.17, and it feels quite sec-tendre in style.
 Aromatically it is clean, reminiscent of fresh fruit skins, bright and pure, rather expressive with an easy exuberance, but also a little minerally twist.
 The palate is supple, the clay coming through here as well as the residual sugar, but it is bright.
 It feels delicate, precise, pretty even, and yet it has the flesh of the sugar to it.
 It is an impressive wine, good on its own standing, but for the vintage it is a triumph of determination over adversity, and I admire greatly the man who made it.
 16/20